Sugar Tax (album)

 Sugar Tax is the eighth studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 7 May 1991 by Virgin Records.
 It was the group's first studio album since 1986's The Pacific Age, and the first of three recorded without co-founder Paul Humphreys, who had departed in 1989.
-Featuring singer Andy McCluskey with a new backing band, it leans towards the dance-pop style that was becoming increasingly popular within mainstream music at the time.
+Featuring singer Andy McCluskey alongside a new backing band, Sugar Tax leans towards the then-prevalent dance-pop genre, with McCluskey's songwriting at times being influenced by the breakdown of his relationship with Humphreys.

-Sugar Tax met with mixed reviews but became one of OMD's biggest commercial successes, selling three million copies by 2007.
-The record peaked at number three on the UK Albums Chart and spawned four singles, including the UK top-10 hits "Sailing on the Seven Seas" and "Pandora's Box".
+Sugar Tax has provoked mixed responses from critics since its release, being described as both the equal of OMD's seminal Architecture & Morality (1981), and a "forgettable" entry in the group's catalogue.
+It nevertheless became one of the band's biggest commercial successes, peaking at number three on the UK Albums Chart and selling three million copies by 2007.
+The record spawned four singles, including the UK top-10 hits "Sailing on the Seven Seas" and "Pandora's Box".

-Sugar Tax is the only album in the OMD catalogue not to feature the songwriting contribution of Paul Humphreys.
+Sugar Tax is the only OMD album on which Paul Humphreys does not receive a songwriting credit.